 People are subconsciously seeking social validation more than ever.
 While I agree that our need to belong is a primal one.
 It becomes a problem when we base our self worth on the number of likes and followers on social media.
 We all are guilty of presenting our perfect looking life on our gram.
 It has become almost uncool to let your imperfections off the hook.

 Your self worth stems from your innate relationship with yourself and the nature around you.
-Don’t fall in the trap of showing off your perfect life to win virtual friends.
+Don’t fall into the trap of showing off your perfect life to win virtual friends.
 Real connections and long term relations happen when you connect from. a place of authenticity.
 When you embrace your and other people’s imperfections.

 Another important source of validation comes from our loved ones, our in-laws, and our best friends.
 It is natural to seek validation from the people we love, respect, and look up to.
 Women need to connect deeply on an emotional level to create everlasting relations.
 Whether it be your relationship with your spouse or your equation with your mother in law, you are in for trouble if you want to play it perfectly in order to win the validation of your tribe.